newatoms/beta/_private/account-form.md

 * Level of intellect
 * Amount of time people have (busy or not busy readers)

 ### How do you want to achieve your goal?

+* Are there company style guidelines that we have to take into account?

+### Extra